Python - learning

 Notes:

-1. Class variables shared by all instances, kind is class variable.
+- Class variables shared by all instances,

-3. Function can be define outside class.
+is instance variable. - Function can be define outside class.

 # Function defined outside the class